 Public confidence in business depends not just on regulators setting and monitoring standards but on auditors, accountants and actuaries being held to account when necessary.
 In 2017 the FRC took robust enforcement action in a number of cases with fines totalling just under £15m in the year, by some margin the largest aggregate annual sum to date.
-This included the largest fine ever imposed by the FRC of £5.1m, in respect of audit misconduct by a Big Four audit firm.
-An independent review of our sanctions regime was conducted during the year and reported its recommendations in November.
-The FRC is now considering this report with a view to deciding which of its recommendations to implement to ensure that enforcement action continues to be robust and proportionate.
+This included the largest fine ever imposed by the FRC, £5.1m, in respect of audit misconduct by a major audit firm.
+An independent review of our sanctions regime was conducted last year.
+The FRC is considering this report with a view to deciding how to implement its recommendations to ensure that enforcement action continues to be robust and proportionate.

-As competent authority for audit, we now pursue matters relating to inadequate audit under a new audit procedure which gives us greater powers to obtain information and documents from certain audited entities.
+We now pursue matters relating to inadequate audit under a new audit procedure which gives us greater powers to obtain information and documents from certain audited entities.
 It also provides that a greater range of conduct is potentially capable of attracting a sanction.
 We have further strengthened our team as a result of these changes, providing a sound platform for strong and timely enforcement action in the year ahead.